Ghaadah/webdev-lab-notebook/reflection.md

 - I don't know.

 ### bootstrap

 - I watched the videos mutliple times.
 - They were very helpful.particularly the modal exrcises was very helpful.
 - The topic was explained very well.
 - I don't think so! the bootstrap doc very helpful to search for any type of formating.

 ### javascript

+- I watched the videos mutliple times.
+- They were very helpful.particularly the javaScript Exercise 07- Functional
+- The topic was explained very well.
+- I don't think so!

 ### jquery